MicahElliott/primetab/README.md

 ## More documentation

+Generate HTML docs:

+    % lein codox

-See the generated codox html in target/default/doc/index.html
+See the generated codox HTML in _target/default/doc/index.html_

+    % $BROWSER target/default/doc/index.html

 ## Contributing

 There is no CI or real quality control yet. :) This code relies on kibit, joker, etc to keep code clean.

+## TODO

+- Put into CircleCI
+- Expand on tests for
+- Maybe add some specs
+- Make use of `prime-matrix` instead of ugly `tabulate`

 ## License